SFTtech/openage/doc/media/openage/blendtable_format_spec.md

 can only refer to image resources that are in the same modpack.

 ```
-blendmask 0 "blend0.blmask"        # blend0.blmask is in the same folder as the terrain file
+blendmask 0 "blend0.blmask"        # blend0.blmask is in the same folder as the blendtable file
 blendmask 1 "./blend0.blmask"      # same as above, but more explicit
 blendmask 2 "media/blend1.blmask"  # blend1.blmask is in the subfolder media/
 ```